indira-active/Scripts/README.md

-# Zaps
+# Scripts
-Automations scripts build on Code by Zapier
+Business automations scripts build on Code by Zapier and Google Apps Script